semosso/100-days-of-code/log.md

 **Day 4: December 23, 2018, Monday**

 **Progress**: Worked on ex32 and 33 from LPTHW.
-Coincidence to learn while-loop just as TakTakai had mentioned it.
+Coincidence to learn while-loop just as Takai had mentioned it.

 **Thoughts**: Cool study drills from ex 33, now I have to nail the difference between while and for-loop and how the increment got messed up; is it messed up or is that a difference between the structures?
 Try to find out tomorrow.
 Good to have kept streak even with 12+ hour work.